textpattern/textpattern.github.io/development/plugin-user-help-guidelines.md

 **Code:**

-Inline code is noted by surrounding the code with 'commercial ats'...
+Inline code is noted by surrounding the code with 'commercial ats'…

     @<txp:tag_name />@